nittinkuku/DSALGO/src/main/java/org/swanix/tutorials/HRQuestions.md

     Depends on the company
     I was looking for opportunities in Germany and when I came across zalando.
-I tried to search a bit abou the compnay and also asked people on linkedin.
+I tried to search a bit about the compnay and also asked people on linkedin.
     Everyone has a great things to say about the work and work-culture.